kemalcr/kemal-cache/README.md

 end
 ```

-Then wire it into the config:
+Wire it into the config:

 ```crystal
 config = Kemal::Cache::Config.new(store: CustomStore.new)